 Related: Best Smartphone 2016

 Roaming across the EU became cheaper on April 30, 2016.
-It’s a temporary measure that’s meant to tide us over until fees can ultimately be abolished in 2017.
+It was a temporary measure that was meant to tide us over until fees would ultimately be abolished in 2017.

-The new maximum charges for UK customers roaming in the EU are now set at:
+The new maximum charges for UK customers roaming in the EU after April 30, 2016 were set at: